Strengthening Cleveland’s Neighborhoods One Leader at a Time

 Leadership Development Curriculum

-Sixteen leadership development sessions over a ten month period build the leadership skills and confidence participants need to create effective change in their neighborhoods.
+Sixteen leadership development sessions over an eleven month period build the leadership skills and confidence participants need to create effective change in their neighborhoods.
 Topics include: Community Engagement, Group Facilitation, Fundraising, Conflict Resolution and more.

 NLDP Program Coaching